mikeeheler/dle-keygen/README.md

 Give me $5 and I'll send you a code.
 I made a grand total of about $15 from that scheme.

-25 years later, the SysOp of Danger Bay BBS, who goes by nIGHt rIDer, reached out to me to ask if I was still able to generate codes for the program.
+25 years later, the SysOp of Danger Bay BBS, who goes by Night Rider, reached out to me to ask if I was still able to generate codes for the program.

 Yes, there is still very much a BBS scene out there in 2020, and I could not be happier to have learned about it.

 The source to DLE is long lost, but I saw a puzzle ready to be solved;
 I would hack the damn thing myself.